japila-books/apache-spark-internals/docs/spark-HeartbeatReceiver.md

 `onExecutorAdded` simply <<addExecutor, sends a `ExecutorRegistered` message to itself>> (that in turn registers an executor).

-NOTE: `onExecutorAdded` is part of xref:ROOT:SparkListener.adoc#onExecutorAdded[SparkListener contract] to announce that a new executor was registered with a Spark application.
+NOTE: `onExecutorAdded` is part of ROOT:SparkListener.md#onExecutorAdded[SparkListener contract] to announce that a new executor was registered with a Spark application.

 === [[addExecutor]] Sending ExecutorRegistered Message to Itself -- `addExecutor` Internal Method